Cold brew is a coffee that has been chilled with cold water and left to brew for several hours. Cold-brew is drunk ice cold, preferably on ice cubes.

 Sieving the coffee particles is highly recommended, as is the production of smaller batches since the brewing times are shorter and enzymatic aromas dominate.

-Tonic, bitter lemon, ginger ale, cane sugar, mint, rosemary, fruits and homemade syrups can be perfectly combined with cold brew.
+Tonic, bitter lemon, ginger ale, cane sugar, mint, rosemary, fruits, and homemade syrups can be perfectly combined with a cold brew.